Peabody reaches deal with New York AG on climate disclosures

 Schneiderman subpoenaed Exxon on Nov.
 4, demanding extensive financial records, emails and other documents, a source familiar with the investigation told Reuters.

-Peabody, whose shares were up 5 percent at $15.27 in morning trading, said there was no other action associated with the settlement, no admission or denial of wrongdoing, and no financial penalty.
+Peabody, whose shares rose 3.4 percent to close at $15.09 on Monday, said there was no other action associated with the settlement, no admission or denial of wrongdoing, and no financial penalty.

 The company had denied it had the ability to project the impact of increased climate change regulation on its business, even though it had internally made projections that such regulation would have severe impact on its business, a statement from Schneiderman's office said. (on.ny.gov/1SDupOG)